singhgaurav2103/NugetPackageCreator/NugetPackageCreator/Readme.txt

 - `ReStoreSolution`: Specifies solutions to restore before building.
 - `RebuildSolution`: Specifies solutions to rebuild.

+## App.Config Keys

+The application also uses `App.Config` to store additional settings that are not part of the JSON configuration and are required for the application to function correctly.
+Below are the keys and their purposes:

+- `LocalNugetName`: The API key used to publish packages to the NuGet repository.
+- `LocalNuGet`: The Path of the NuGet source where packages will be published.
+- `ProjectInitialPath`: This is the path of your working directory where all your projects are located.

 ## How to Use

 1. **Configure the Application**:
-   - Update the `DependencyConfiguration.json` file to match your project's structure and requirements.
+   - Update the 'App.Config - AppSettings' and `DependencyConfiguration.json` file to match your
+   project's structure and requirements.

 2. **Run the Application**:
    - Execute the application to create NuGet packages, manage dependencies, and handle symbols.